-Our team continues to focus on recruiting new business in a conservative and disciplined manner.
-We are dedicated to prudently underwriting loans and investments, monitoring interest rate risk, and maintaining an organizational risk profile to prepare for any unforeseen future events.
+With these headwinds, it will be critically important that Landmark continue to focus on recruiting new business in a conservative and disciplined manner.
+We will remain dedicated to prudently underwriting loans and investments, monitoring interest rate risk, and maintaining an organizational risk profile to prepare for any unforeseen future events.
 As a community bank with a strong presence across the state, Landmark is committed to growing our customer relationships and meeting the diverse financial needs of families and businesses.
-I expect our success in organically growing market share across the Landmark franchise to continue.
+I expect our success in organizally growing market share across the Landmark franchise to continue.

-After halting our acquisition-related activities in 2020 as a result of the pandemic, we are resuming actively evaluating potential acquisition targets that would complement our current footprint as we did prior to the pandemic.
 Landmark is committed to a community banking model in which our decision-makers live in the cities and towns they serve, supported by centralized systems and resources enabling them to successfully meet clients' needs.
 We will pursue acquisitive growth with this principle as a guide, while continuing to invest in the operational and human resources to navigate the regulatory landscape.

-While I began this letter with a thank you to the associates at Landmark, it seems fitting to conclude with an additional note of gratitude.
-The record earnings posted by Landmark in 2020 are the result of a total team effort and the great work of my fellow associates.
-They are highly talented community bankers dedicated to exceeding the expectations of Landmark customers, and I am proud to be associated with this team.
+I want to thank my fellow associates.
+They are dedicated to exceeding the expectations of Landmark customers, and I am proud to be associated with this team.
 I also want to express my thanks to our Board of Directors, whose leadership, knowledge of our banking markets and contributions to developing Landmark's strategic plan help set the stage for continued success.

 Lastly, I want to thank our customers and shareholders.
 Without your continued support and confidence, none of our past successes would have been possible.
 It has been our pleasure to work with you.
-We look forward to continuing that partnership.
-I look forward to our continued success.
+We look forward to continuing that partnership and I look forward to our continued success.